Live CDs, DVDs and LPs 1

 1997, Guardian, 724383308026

-This promotional CD is somewhat add as it comes with 2 discs, the first of which contains the entire A Fisftful Of Alice album (including the new only new studio track Is Anyone Home?) with the second disc containing, err, Is Anyone Home?
+This USA promotional CD is somewhat add as it comes with 2 discs, the first of which contains the entire A Fisftful Of Alice album (including the only new studio track, Is Anyone Home?) with the second disc containing, err, Is Anyone Home?
 Quite what the point of this is beyond me but I guess this counts as a seperate single release of this song (even though it was never actually released as a promo or full single in any other way).
-The second disc even has a seperate number, which is 708761181524).
+The second disc even has a seperate number, which is 708761181524.

 Other than the double jewel case, and the extra promotional CD, the contents are pretty much identical to the officially released product (see below).
-The only real differences are a pink banner on the front cover plus a white promotional banner on the main CD.
+The only real differences are a pink hype sticker on the front cover plus a white promotional banner on the main CD.

 A Fistful Of Alice CD Album